ThomasVaughns/winprint4/README.md

 dotnet test tests\WinPrint.Core.UnitTests\WinPrint.Core.UnitTests.csproj -c Release
 ```

+The repository includes a `global.json` file pinning the .NET SDK version used
+for development.
+Ensure that version is installed, or edit `global.json` to
+match the SDK version available on your machine.

 The build outputs are placed in the `release` folder above `src`.
 Executables
 (`winprint.exe` and `winprintgui.exe`) can be found there once the build
 completes.